atomic-penguin/chef-fundamentals/slides/resources-in-depth/01_slide.md

 .notes We will come back to this very shortly.

-# Common Resources

-By the 80/20 rule, you'll use a small subset of the available Chef resources most of the time.

-* File management
-* Packages
-* Users and Groups
-* Services/daemons
-* Executable programs

 # File management

 Configuration management often entails writing configuration files, so